odhiamboatieno/odhiamboatieno/README.md

 ### What I Love most

 I am big fan of open source.
 I may not be involved in very big projects currently but  I am always ready to contribute in any open source projects.
-I love learning new skills and interacting with development teams from all backrounds.
+I love learning new skills and interacting with software development teams from all backrounds.

  ---